-NOTE: If your case was dismissed as part of a plea agreement in another case, you cannot have the dismissed case sealed until the case in which you pled guilty would be eligible to be sealed.
+\NOTE: If your case was dismissed as part of a plea agreement in another case, you cannot have the dismissed case sealed until the case in which you pled guilty would be eligible to be sealed.
 See C.R.S.
 24-72-703(12)(II).

 - Other criminal records that cannot be sealed or, for which sealing is not automatic. - The only charge(s) is/are class 1 misdemeanor traffic offenses, class 2 misdemeanor traffic offenses, class A traffic infractions, and/or class B traffic infractions. - Deferred judgment and sentence for an offense for which the factual basis involved unlawful sexual behavior.
-(C.R.S § 16-22-102(9)). - Deferred judgment and sentence for an offense concerning traffic control laws related to the holder of a commercial driver's license, or operator of a commercial motor vehicle.
-(C.R.S § 42-2-402). - Underage alcohol, marijuana, and paraphernalia offenses per C.R.S § 18-13-122. - Charges that were dismissed pursuant to C.R.S § 16-8.5-116, which relates to competency issues. - Many Charges that are included in the Victim Rights Act (VRA); these offenses require the court to set a hearing. - See next slide for a list of charges.
+(C.R.S § 16-22-102(9)). - Deferred judgment and sentence for an offense concerning traffic control laws related to the holder of a commercial driver's license or operator of a commercial motor vehicle.
+(C.R.S § 42-2-402). - However, this prohibition is modified by HB24-1133.
+After 7/1/25, the prohibition will only apply to traffic control offenses. - Underage alcohol, marijuana, and paraphernalia offenses per C.R.S § 18-13-122. - Charges that were dismissed pursuant to C.R.S § 16-8.5-116, which relates to competency issues. - HB 24-1133 removes this prohibition. - Many Charges that are included in the Victim Rights Act (VRA); these offenses require the court to set a hearing. - See next slide for a list of charges.